jtpils/PointCloud_Transformation/README.md

 The transformation matrix obtained is then used on the rest of the points(belonging to A) so that the cloud sets can be superimposed.

-Both the input matrices need atleast 3 independent points.
+Both the input matrices need atleast 3 non-degenerate points.

 Adapted from: http://nghiaho.com/?page_id=671